 ust Google "multitasking mothers" or "multitasking fathers" and you'll find an array of articles highlighting the plight of working parents.
 As two such people, we can confirm that juggling work and home responsibilities is difficult.
 While we wouldn't trade our lives for something else, we want to know how we can steer our obligations more effectively.

 Most working professionals have the support of family, friends, and community.
 But what we AILA parents have is an organization like no other that is the lifeline of our practices.
 For example, without AILA, many attorneys simply would not be able to practice an area of law full of constant changes and excitement (think same-sex marriage, F-2A current, and comprehensive immigration reform).

-BY NEHA VYAS AND TAHMINA WATSON

 "OUR MISSION IS S

-So, if AILA can support us in our practice, why not support us as parents?
-We wondered about that following the birth of our children.
-We realized that balancing law practice with parenthood would be so much easier if like minds rallied together.
+Table of

+Contents

 After three years of hemming and hawing, we finally asked other AILA mothers whether they needed more support.
 An overwhelmingly positive response empowered us to quickly devise a plan.
 We created a Yahoo! group, and before we knew it, our list of interested moms was a page long!
 We then met and expressed our need for help with childcare, stress relief, time management, and so much more.
 We decided collectively that we must organize ourselves as a formal committee to accomplish our goals.
 It just so happened that the Washington State Chapter had elected as chair, Michele Carney, a supermom herself.
 During one of her first meetings with the executive committee, Carney championed our cause and helped us become a formal committee.
 So, there you have it!
 The birth of AILA-WA Parents!
 Our mission is simple: AILA parents supporting each other personally and professionally.
-Our goals are three-fold:

-- Fostering work-life balance: Supporting each other to effectively manage work and home responsibilities.
+Our goals are three-fold: - Fostering work-life balance: Supporting each other to effectively manage work and home responsibilities.
 This will include holding meetings and CLE presentations on, among other things, structuring flexible employment schedules to accommodate parental obligations, managing client expectations, and taking care of one's self. - Facilitating childcare at AILA meetings and conferences: How many times have you attended an AILA meeting and thought, "I could have brought my child to this event?"

-FOR MORE PRACTICE HELP:

-The Entrepreneurial Lawyer (Book)

-How to Walk the Ethical Line- Being Less Stressed Out (Podcast)

-How many times have you not attended an event because of childcare issues?
+FOR MORE PRACTICE HELP: The Entrepreneurial Lawyer (Book) AGORA Purchase > How to Walk the Ethical Line- Being Less Stressed Out (Podcast) GORA Shop FREE! > Agora Contact a Mentor Find a Member Browse InfoNet How many times have you not attended an event because of childcare issues?
 We strive to bring assistance with childcare at AILA meetings and conferences.
-(Those of us who attended the AILA annual conference in San Francisco in June 2013 may have noticed the brave mothers and fathers who had babies hanging on their chests).

-• Encouraging pro bono representation: Many of us once dedicated time to pro bono work.
+(Those of us who attended the AILA annual conference in San Francisco in June 2013 may have noticed the brave mothers and fathers who had babies hanging on their chests). • Encouraging pro bono representation: Many of us once dedicated time to pro bono work.
 Post-baby, most of us lack the time and energy to do so.
 We hope to renew interest in volunteering.
 This will be even more important if there is passage of comprehensive immigration reform.
+As AILA-WA Parents, we will support each other not just as parents, but as fellow lawyers and the community as a whole.
+Wish us luck!
+Neha Vyas is a supermom and associate at the Seattle-based firm, Gibbs Houston Pauw.
+Tahmina Wat- son is a supermom and founder of Watson Immigration Law in Seattle.
+The authors' views do not necessarily represent the views of AILA nor do they constitute legal advice or representation.
+IMPLE: AILA PARENTS SUPPORTING EACH OTHER PERSONALLY AND PROFESSIONALLY."
+AILA InfoNet Doc.
+No. 13112051.
+(Posted 11/20/13) ATTENTION, SOLOATTORNEYS: Who's Got Your Back?